SirPepe/ornament/Readme.md

 ### `@define(tagName?: string)`

 Class decorator to register a class as a custom element.
-This decorator also sets up attribute observation for use with [@attr()](#attrtransformer-options).
-The tag name can be derived from the classes name or can be passed manually.
+The tag name for the custom element can be derived from the classes name or can be passed manually.

 ```javascript
 import { define } from "@sirpepe/schleifchen"